 - Gently press the remaining chocolate chips and the M&Ms into the cookie dough balls (this makes sure you can see the chips and the M&Ms after they bake!).

-- Put these soft cookies in the oven for 9-12 minutes or until they are set but still slightly underdone.
+- Put these soft cookies in the oven to bake for 9-12 minutes or until they are set but still slightly underdone.
 Allow the cookies to cool for at least 10 minutes on the baking sheet, then transfer to a cooling rack to finish cooling completely.

 - Store in airtight container at room temperature.